DmitryBurnaev/youtube-playlists/README.md

 # youtube-playlists
-Simple aiohttp application which can be used to obtain and collect youtube's playlists (with episodes)
+Simple aiohttp application which can be used to obtain and collect youtube's playlists (with videos)